wandb/weave/docs/docs/get-started/tutorial.md

 ### Upload a `Dataset`

-`Dataset`s enable you to store examples for.
+`Dataset`s enable you to store examples for evaluation.
 Weave automatically captures when it is used and updates the version when there are changes. `Dataset`s are created with lists of examples, where each example row is a dict.

 ```python
 import weave